TNREIA Preferred Real Estate Agents

 5) Does the Real Estate Agent invest in Properties?

 Once you interview a few real estate agents, you will find that many are investors themselves.
 Find a real estate agent who has investment properties because they will have first-hand knowledge, which could mean fewer mistakes.
 Don’t be afraid to ask questions about their experience and how they became successful.

-Tennessee Real Estate Investors Association does not exist to render and does not give legal, tax, economic or investment advice and disclaims all liability for the actions or inaction taken or not as a result of communications from or to its members, officers, directors, employees and contractors.
+Disclaimer: Tennessee Real Estate Investors Association does not exist to render and does not give legal, tax, economic or investment advice and disclaims all liability for the actions or inaction taken or not as a result of communications from or to its members, officers, directors, employees and contractors.
 Each individual should consult his/her own professional advisor.

 Tennessee Real Estate Investors Association publishes general real estate educational information to help further your full or part time real estate career.
 Our goal is to educate the investor based on information edited from material contributed by leaders in the real estate investing, legal, accounting, property management, financial, legislative and other related professions.